c3lang/c3docs-old/docs/errorhandling.md

 #### Implicit unwrapping

-If a `if-catch` returns or jumps out of the current scope in some way, then the variable becomes unwrapped to it's non-failable type in that scope:
+If a `if-catch` returns or jumps out of the current scope in some way, then the variable becomes unwrapped to it's non-optional type in that scope:

 ```
 int! i = fooMayError();